 PREDICTORS OF MORE LIMITED VALUE (although commonly done, and sometimes still useful)

 1. Rectal examination – A rectal exam – which for both horses and owners is one of the more curious and eye-opening parts of being an equine veterinarian, and in the winter, one of the warmer things, as well – is certainly important, but it’s not always a great predictor of the need for colic surgery.
 During a rectal examination, the veterinarian an arm in the horse’s rectum, and feels around inside the abdomen.
-Occasionally, a specific diagnosis can be made (say, if your veterinarian feels a “stone,” gas, or a gut full of hard manure); however, since about 60% of the abdominal cavity cannot be reached by a normal human arm.
+Occasionally, a specific diagnosis can be made (say, if your veterinarian feels a “stone,” gas, or a gut full of hard manure, or abnormally distended bowel).
+However, about 60% of the abdominal cavity cannot be reached by a normal human arm.
 Otherwise stated, it may not be possible to feel what the problem is on a rectal exam, as impressive (or disgusting) as the procedure might seem.
 Thus, rectal examination may be of limited value in some cases: even those that need surgery.

 2. Gut sounds – Roughly half of the horses that need colic surgery don’t have normal intestinal sounds (that’s something that your veterinarian can check with a stethoscope, or, if you have a stethoscope, you can try, too).
-Of course, that many that half of the horses that ultimately need surgery have good gut sounds, as well as many of the horses that don’t need surgery.
-You’ll need to listen to your horse’s abdomen, but you also have to evaluate several other factors.
+Of course, that means that half of the horses that ultimately need surgery have good gut sounds, as well.
+It’s certainly important to listen to the abdomen of a horse with colic, but it’s also important to evaluate several other factors.